 - A. Prior to the issuance of any license, the Division shall determine that the applicant has met the following requirements: - 1.
-Commercial Parks must demonstrate "commercial" status by documenting a profit motive as determined pursuant to the following criteria.
+Demonstrates it is a "commercial" operation by documenting it has a profit motive as determined pursuant to the following criteria.
 An applicant does not have to meet all of the listed criteria.
-Nonprofit entities by definition cannot demonstrate the required "commercial" status required for licensing as a commercial park.
-Nonprofit entities must meet the requirements of and may only be licensed as wildlife sanctuaries, if at all.